AlysonNumberFIVE/C_Compiler/README.md

 Once all the code is verified as correct, this step is where the C code is translated into intermediate code in no particular language.
 The code at this point is similar to its assembly counterpart in structure but is kept custom to allow for the eventual translation from it into the target assembly of the system it's compiled on.

 My compiler is planned to go as far as this step as I'm not completely clear on how to translate a lot of C's data structures into assembly like linked lists and multidimensional arrays.

+## Detailed Apprach
+### Lexing
+For the lexing process, I created a linked list, with each node being an individual token